wentin/Hack-the-Hackpad/README.md

 What is "Hack the Hackpad"?
 -------------------
-"Hack the Hackpad" is a hack to transform hackpad to a blog CMS and enable hackpad user to use hackpad to write and publish blog articles and provide its reader a better reading experience.
+"Hack the Hackpad" is a hack to transform hackpad to a blog CMS, and enable hackpad users to use hackpad to write and publish blog articles and provide its readers a better reading experience.

+The project is crafted by a type nerd who cares profoundly about web typography.
+Every design detail is brought to you with extra love and care.
+My goal is to make this project grow to be a competitor of blog platforms like medium.
+Currently it is a proof of concept hack that I put together over Christmas long holiday.
+More to come!

-Hackpad is an awesome collaborative writing platform that has many advantages.
-The best tip I can give you: type # and a space to make the line heading instantly; type space four times to enter code lines.
-Try it, if you haven't already.
+Hackpad is an awesome collaborative writing platform that has many advantages like markdown syntax support: type # and a space to make a h1 instantly, ## to h2, ### to h3; type space four times to enter code snippet; type // to enter comment.

 How to use it?
 -------------------